ChiefChingu/caterpillar-1/TESTFILE.md

 ### Footer
 - Social icons:
-  - Try to click the social icons.
+  - Click the social icons.
   - Verify that a new tab/window opens.
   - Verify that the right social page loads.
 - Secundary navigation:
-  - Try to navigate to the cookie policy, privacy policy and the about section.
+  - Navigate to the cookie policy, privacy policy and the about section.
   - Verify that each page loads correctly.

 ### In addition the detail pages contain: